jeskodes/word-scramble/README.md

 - Slight use of border-radius for container, buttons and input box.
 - Typeface: Serif font for labels such as name of game, buttons - slightly 70's style; used [google fonts](https://fonts.google.com/)
   Patua One.
 Sans-serif font for input box and displaying correct word; used [google fonts](https://fonts.google.com/) Roboto.
 - Colour Palette: Despite research that word games tend to use a more muted colour palette with an emphasis on greens and white, the Animal Scramble game is targeted at users of all ages from 10yrs upwards.
 Animal Scramble's aim is to be lighthearted and fun.
-Therefore a more brightly coloured, retro theme was chosen with a colour palette to reflect this:
+Therefore a more brightly coloured, retro theme and typeface was chosen with a colour palette to reflect this:

 <br>
 <p align = "center">